Ray Charles (musician, born 1918): The Muppets and Kennedy Center

 Charles eventually went to London to help on The Muppet Show.
 Writing special material for Carol Burnett and Brooke Shields, among others and working with Miss Piggy and Kermit the Frog, Charles shared an office with Jim Henson, whom Charles considered "a genius".

 For 32 years, 1982 through 2014, Charles was the musical consultant of the Kennedy Center Honors and for 14 years performed the same function for the "Fourth of July" and "Memorial Day" concerts on PBS.

 Ray Charles won two Emmy Awards for special musical material, music and lyrics for two comedy specials: The Funny Side of Marriage and The First Nine Months.
 His choral anthem, "Fifty Nifty United States", in which he set the names of the states to music in alphabetical order, is now a staple of school choirs.

 He self-deprecatingly billed himself as "the other Ray Charles" in a humorous tribute to the blues singer with whom he worked on several occasions.
-It was sometimes said that there were two Ray Charles'.
-One was blind and the other was deaf.

 For his 90th birthday, Ray gave a concert at the L.A.
 Jazz Bakery.
 With the help of female singer Lynn Roberts and an instrumental combo, Ray demonstrated his vocal longevity to a full house by singing his way through the songs of World War II.

 Death

 Charles died of cancer at the age of 96 on April 6, 2015, in Beverly Hills, California.
-He was survived by two sons, Michael (born 1941) and Jonathan (born 1946).
-His wife Bernice (1916–2002) and daughter Wendy (1950–2004) predeceased him.
+He was survived by two sons, Michael (born 1941) and Jonathan (born 1946) however his wife Bernice (1916–2002) and daughter Wendy (1950–2004) predeceased him.

 Charles donated a collection of his personal papers, including his scripts and musical arrangements for the Kennedy Center Honors galas, to the Great American Songbook Foundation shortly before his death.